 Mark and the Mustang soon proved their mettle when, in 1990, Mark won his first track championship.
 When the rules changed a few years later Mark switched classes to Super Pro rather than rewire his car.
 In short order, Mark had won another track Championship in the Super Pro category.
 Mark says that winning the Super Pro Championship was one of the most stressful seasons he has had, but he came out on top, running 11.50s in the Mustang against all types of faster cars and dragsters.

 In the late 1990s, Mark took a season off and rebuilt the Mustang into its current configuration.
 Upgrades were made to improve both performance and safety.
 The Mustang’s current powerplant was built with the same engine block he originally ran in his Ford Fairlane back in 1984 when he first drove through the gates of New England Dragway.
+The new engine now propels the Mustang to ETs in the high 9-second range.

 Mark has won ten Track Championships at New England Dragway over the course of those 35-plus years.
 For someone who had no intention of racing when he first arrived, that is an unbelievable accomplishment.
 And he has done it the way the racers did it when drag racing started in the 50s.
 He has worked hard, overcome obstacles, and he drives two hours each way, to the track and back home, uphill both ways of course.